Dunia & Mira - Training for Speechtherapists

 Shahd concludes her medical training in Health Administration.

 Shahd was born and raised in Jerusalem.
-After graduating from high school, she initially studied laboratory medicine at Arab American University.
-Her father is elderly, unemployed, and has heart disease, and her mother died while Shahd was studying at university, so Shahd had to take care of her sick father and was therefore unable to complete her education.
-As a result, she lacked the financial means to complete her education with a master's degree at a later date.
-With the help of our scholarship, she was unable to finance a final master's degree in medicine, but she was at least able to finance a master's degree at Al Quds University, thanks to support from the university.
-In the last year of her master's program, her sister fell seriously ill with cancer.
-In addition to her master's thesis, she took care of her sister and her father.
-She plans to have her thesis completely finished by the end of 2025 and then start working at a Palestinian hospital.
+After finishing school, she initially studied laboratory medicine at the Arab American University.
+Her father is elderly, unemployed and suffers from heart disease; her mother died whilst Shahd was studying at university, meaning that Shahd had to look after her ailing father and was therefore unable to complete her studies at that time.
+Consequently, she lacked the financial means to go on to complete her studies with a Master’s degree at a later date.
+Although our scholarship was not sufficient to cover the full cost of a Master’s degree in medicine, it did enable her to fund a Master’s degree in medical management at Al-Quds University, thanks also to support from the university itself.
+In the final year of her Master’s degree, her sister fell seriously ill with cancer.
+Alongside writing her Master’s thesis, she cared for her sister and her father.
+At the end of May 2026, she successfully defended her Master’s thesis, thereby completing her studies.

 Shrouq, a mother of two little kids, is struggling for becoming a doctor